itsnotrin/Labby/README.md

 ## Roadmap

-- Add more services (e.g., Home Assistant, Jellyfin, etc.)
+- Add more services (e.g., Home Assistant, etc.)
 - Support for additional platforms (Android and a Desktop App).
 - Documentation for adding new services.